 Leaving a gift in your will to British Red Cross is one of the best ways you can support people in crisis, both now and in the future.

-Gifts in wills allow the British Red Cross to mobilise immediately and be at the side of those in need.
-These vital gifts ensure that no one is left behind, and that vital food, shelter and medical supplies reach those in crisis.
+Gifts in wills allow the British Red Cross to mobilise immediately to be at the side of those in need.
+These vital gifts ensure that no one is left behind, and that vital food, shelter, and medical supplies reach those in crisis.

 If you’re interested in leaving a gift that reflects your values and gives hope to future generations, visit www.redcross.org.uk/freewill to find out about making or updating your will for free.